asdasd-dev/covid-app/README.md

-## Custom boilerplate for React app
+## Another one COVID-19 statistics app